jamesplease/redux-resource/docs/guides/deleting-resources.md

 typically don't need to use labels for delete operations.
 The metadata for the delete request can just be stored on the resource metadata directly.

+### Successful Deletes

+When a delete operation is successful, any resources included in the `DELETE_RESOURCES_SUCCEEDED` action will be removed from the `resources` array of your state tree.
+They will also be removed from the ID array of any label.

+The meta for each of the resources will be reset to the default metadata, except for `deleteStatus`, which will be set to `"SUCCEEDED"`.

+> Note: Keep in mind that this means that a resource's metadata will never completely go away with the built-in reducers.
+If we handled this cleanup for you, then you would never get the successful status for delete requests!

+> For most applications, this won't be a problem, and you can just leave the metadata in your state tree.
+If your application involves deleting many, many resources, you may want to write a [plugin](/docs/guides/plugins.md) to clear out old, unused metadata.

 ### Example Action Creator

 This example shows an action creator to delete a single book.
 It uses the